 NQAPIA and several parents developed a series of one-page, translated “fact sheets” for parents who have LGBTQ kids.
 The multilingual fact sheets answer basic questions about being LGBTQ and dispel common misperceptions.
 They are in nineteen (25) Asian languages and scripts—the largest number of languages ever translated from a single LGBTQ document.

 - East Asian languages: Simplified Chinese, Traditional Chinese, Japanese, Korean

-South Asian languages: Hindi, Bengali, Gujarati, Punjabi, Urdu
+- South Asian languages: Hindi, Bengali, Gujarati, Malayalam, Marathi, Punjabi, Tamil, Urdu